byouness/byouness.github.io/_posts/2019-01-24-Algorithmic-differenciation-forward-AD.md

 tags: [Python, AD, AAD, Algorithmic differentiation, Operator overloading, Dual numbers]
 ---

 This blog post attempts to give an introduction to algorithmic differentiation.
-It tackles forward AD, while backward AD will be tackled in another one.
+It tackles forward AD, while backward AD will be the subject of another one.

 ## What is AD, and what is it for?